What is the APM Project Risk Management Single Subject Certificate?

 How can I study for this qualification?

-Through our Accredited Providers or through self study, using the reference texts detailed in the syllabus including the APM Body of Knowledge, 5th edition and Project Risk Analysis and Management Guide, 2nd edition.
+Through our Accredited Providers or through self study, using the reference texts detailed in the syllabus including the Project Risk Analysis and Management Guide, 2nd edition.

 Should you wish to undertake self study, you can enter one of four open examinations run by the Association for Project Management.